9 Easy Day Trips from Tallinn by Bus, Ferry or Train

 • Best time to visit: All year round

-• What to do: Visit the convent and explore the grounds
+• What to do: Visit the convent, walk the grounds, see the firewood

 • How long to spend here: 3–6 hours